 Visit Camina Balay nga Bato

-If you want to immerse and enter the beautiful houses built under a colonial Spanish influence, then the Camina Balay nga Bato situated at Osmeña Street in Villa de Arevalo Iloilo City is the place to be.
+Suppose you want to immerse and enter the beautiful houses built under Spanish colonial influence.
+In that case, the Camina Balay nga Bato at Osmeña Street in Villa de Arevalo Iloilo City is the place to be.

 Here in this house, you’ll see relics, antique furniture, old photographs, and religious altars.
-To add more excitement, this ancestral house offers its guests a hot chocolate and pancit molo.
-As a matter of fact, you can also buy some tablea and local artisanal products on the lower floor of the house.
+To add more excitement, this ancestral house offers its guests hot chocolate and pancit molo.
+As a matter of fact, you can also buy some tablea and local artisanal products on the house’s lower floor.
 If you’re planning to visit this place, you can ride a jeepney and tell them to drop you at Panaderia de Iloilo.

-With the recently opened Iloilo Museum of Contemporary Art (ILOMOCA), tourist have now more reasons to travel the city of love.
-ILOMOCA, housed inside the three stories of the Casa Emperador Building is the first art institution in the region that exhibits the works of both Filipino and foreign modern and contemporary artists.
-Other than artworks, there is also an exhibit for personal collections, a theater and an events facility with state-of-the-art audio technology.
+With the recently opened Iloilo Museum of Contemporary Art (ILOMOCA), tourists now have more reasons to travel to the city of love.
+ILOMOCA, housed inside the three stories of the Casa Emperador Building, is the first art institution in the region that exhibits the works of Filipino and foreign modern and contemporary artists.
+Other than artworks, there is also an exhibit for personal collections, a theater, and an events facility with state-of-the-art audio technology.

 Admission at ILOMOCA is Php 100 for regular visitors, Php 80 for senior citizens, and Php 50 for students.

-Aside from the famous Iloilo batchoy, you also can’t miss on their biscocho as well!
-It’s a crunchy bread which is either coated with butter and sugar, or garlic.
-As a Filipino who loves coffee, biscocho is best eaten with coffee especially during breakfast or just a snack for any time of the day.
+Aside from the famous Iloilo batchoy, you also can’t miss their Biscocho!
+It’s a crunchy bread coated with butter and sugar or garlic.
+As a Filipino who loves coffee, Biscocho is best eaten with coffee, especially during breakfast or just as a snack for any time of the day.

-Other than most bought items like keychains or shirts, biscocho tops the most popular pasalubong in Iloilo.
+Besides most bought items like keychains or shirts, Biscocho tops the most popular pasalubong in Iloilo.
 For more pasalubong options, you may visit the Original Biscocho Haus.

 Address: Don Aguedo Del Rosario Bdlg., Lopez Jaena St., Jaro, Iloilo City